amirkeinan/Ex4/README.md

 Handle errors gracefully (displaying error messages in the grid while preserving raw input for editing).
 Provide range-based functions via new classes (Range2D and RangeFunctions) for operations like min, max, sum, and average.

-Here are some examples of the project's capabilities in the GUI, and more details on IF and SUM:
+Here are some examples of the project's capabilities in the GUI, and more details on IF and Funcs:

 IF: